cjripple/DH110-SEM1F/assignment01/README.md

 ### #1 - Visibility of system status

 Upon page load, a video embed starts playing.
 While this is obtrusive, it is a touchpoint that reminds users that they are in the right place and that the website is functioning properly.
 The hover effects for menu items work well.
 There are a lot of modules with differtent information to let users know they are in the right place.
+Also, the search tools includes live search suggestions to help the user find what they are looking for.

 #### Severity Rating for Heuristic #1 - 1